iann0036/tf-cfn-provider/docs/providers/aws/ElastictranscoderPipeline.md

 `ThumbnailConfigPermissions` - (Optional) The permissions for the `ThumbnailConfig` object. (documented below).

+### ContentConfig Properties

+`Bucket` - The Amazon S3 bucket in which you want Elastic Transcoder to save transcoded files and playlists.

+`StorageClass` - The Amazon S3 storage class, Standard or ReducedRedundancy, that you want Elastic Transcoder to assign to the files and playlists that it stores in your Amazon S3 bucket.

+### ContentConfigPermissions Properties

+`Access` - The permission that you want to give to the AWS user that you specified in `content_config_permissions.grantee`.

+`Grantee` - The AWS user or group that you want to have access to transcoded files and playlists.

+`GranteeType` - Specify the type of value that appears in the `content_config_permissions.grantee` object.
+Valid values are `Canonical`, `Email` or `Group`.

+### Notifications Properties

+`Completed` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder has finished processing a job in this pipeline.

+`Error` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder encounters an error condition while processing a job in this pipeline.

+`Progressing` - The topic ARN for the Amazon Simple Notification Service (Amazon SNS) topic that you want to notify when Elastic Transcoder has started to process a job in this pipeline.

+`Warning` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder encounters a warning condition while processing a job in this pipeline.

 ### ThumbnailConfig Properties

 `Bucket` - The Amazon S3 bucket in which you want Elastic Transcoder to save thumbnail files.